 WordPress actually launched almost 23 years ago as an open-source blogging tool.
 In the decades since, it has remained free to run and modify.
 Founder Matt Mullenweg has been able to secure the software’s future through his company Automattic, which provides commercially successful services around the platform.
 At the same time, Automattic has always encouraged the growth of an independent WordPress ecosystem.

 So, WordPress as a low-cost, high-quality publishing solution is here to stay.
 And it is getting better every year through the contributions of tens of thousands of developers around the world.

-WordPress is easy to set up and starts you publishing right away.
-You can intuitively post richly laid out content containing images and videos.
-It is easy to change the look of your site with themes and settings menus, no coding required.
+WordPress is easy to set up and starts your publishing right away.
+You can intuitively post richly laid-out content containing images and videos.
+It is easy to change the look of your site with themes and settings menus, no coding is required.
 Through plugins, you can expand the functionality of your site to serve almost any specific need, from community management and eLearning facilitation to eCommerce and affiliate marketing.

 If you have a project that involves starting a website, then a legitimate question is almost always, “Why not use WordPress?”
 If you can’t come up with enough reasons against WP, your next question will be, where do I host my WP site?

 The Automattic company makes some of its money by providing hosting for WordPress sites.
 Their offerings go from an ad-supported free plan with severe limitations to a very expensive VIP program with in-house expert customization for very high-volume sites.

 WordPress’s “popular” Premium plan costs $8 a month, which gets you: